Duty Now for the Future: Artwork and packaging

-The album cover was designed by Janet Perr, based on a concept by Devo.
-Universal Product Codes (or "bar codes") were a then-new phenomenon and the band devised a satirical fake barcode for the front cover.
+The artwork was designed by Janet Perr, based on a concept by Devo.
+Universal Product Codes were a then-new phenomenon and the band devised a satirical fake code for the front cover.
 The cover also featured a punch-out postcard, which according to Mark Mothersbaugh was "a piece of art that you could take away, a repurposed album cover."
-Although Warner Bros. originally rejected the idea, saying it was too cost-prohibitive, Devo instructed the label to use the band's own money to pay for it.
-The "Science Boy" logo originated from a science pamphlet the band had found in the late 1970s in their home town of Akron, Ohio.
-After first using it on a promotional item for Virgin Records, the band were contacted by the original organization that had used the image as their logo, which resulted in the band acquiring the rights to it.
+Although Warner Bros. originally rejected the idea, saying it was too costly, Devo instructed the label to use the band's own money to pay for it.

-The photograph of the band was taken by photographer Allan Tannenbaum for the Soho Weekly News in New York City.
+The cover photograph of the band was taken by photographer Allan Tannenbaum for the SoHo Weekly News in New York City.
 It was used in the album artwork by simply taking it from the front page of the newspaper in the exact same dimensions, unbeknownst to the photographer.
 When he discovered this, he contacted the record company and was paid for its use.

+The "Science Boy" logo was designed by George L. Kaufman in 1956 for the Cleveland Press newspaper's "Science Emblem" contest.
+The logo was rediscovered by Gerald Casale and Mark Mothersbaugh in 1976 on a pamphlet in Akron and the two began using it in their own art, accompanied by the phrase "Duty Now for the Future", coined by Casale.
+After first using it on a promotional item for Virgin Records, the band were contacted by the owners of the logo, which resulted in them acquiring the rights to the image.
+Casale was seemingly unaware of the author of the design until being contacted by Kaufman's son in 2024, after which a post was made to Devo's social media to commemorate him for his work.

 The inner sleeve included the lyrics of all the songs printed in a single block of closely printed text.
 The sleeve also featured a West Hollywood address from which one could request information and news about the band.
 In addition, an address was included to allow purchasers to order a copy of the Devo-vision videocassette from Time Life.
-This tape was never actually made available from Time Life and was a few years later issued under the title The Men Who Make the Music via Warner Home Video.
+This tape was never actually made available and was issued a few years later under the title The Men Who Make the Music via Warner Home Video.

+The artwork used on Virgin pressings of the album in the UK, which prominently featured the "Science Boy" logo on the cover, was created by John Zabrucky, again based on a concept by Devo, with graphic co-ordination by Malcolm Garrett.
+Initial pressings of the Virgin album also featured the US cover postcard as an insert.